-Senate Agriculture and Natural Resources
+Senate Agriculture and Natural Resources Bill Status: Passed as amended and signed into law.

-Bill Status: Passed out of the Senate and assigned to the House Agriculture, Livestock and Water

-Committee.

 Title: Concerning the funding of Colorado Water Conservation Board projects, and, in connection therewith, making an appropriation.

 Summary: SB 189 is the annual construction fund bill for CWCB projects' authorizations.
 In addition to a pared-down list of authorized operations expenditures (e.g., weather modification, flood plain mapping), this year's bill allows a transfer of up to \$2,000,000 to the interstate litigation fund.
 It also authorizes the CWCB to make a loan up to \$3,000,000 to assist the confined aquifer recovery project in the San Luis Valley.
 Finally, in a much shorter than normal projects' bill, Section 7 conditionally reinstates funding for the water efficiency grant program with \$550,000 annually if the general assembly chooses not to spend 100% of the money in the operational fund on core departmental programs.